bmink/microarcade/README.md

 ![](enclosure/microarcade_enclosure.png)

 The enclosure is 3D printed to fit the specified parts exactly.
-Fusion 360, BambuLab Slicer and STL files are provided in the [enclosure folder](enclosure/).
+Fusion 360, BambuLab and STL files are provided in the [enclosure folder](enclosure/).

 Tips: